snipercup/Nearly-Dead-Mods/documentation/property-list.md

 Property | Description
 ------------ | -------------
 Is liquid | Wether or not this item is liquid.
 If enabled, the item can no longer be held in your hands but can be stored in container that can contain liquids.
+Set liquid data | Select the ID of the liquid that applies to this item

 ## Item type food